najihafdzl/aws-core-services-lab/02-VPC-Lab/README.md

 wizard created.

 From the last step, you should now be on the **Your VPCs** dashboard looking at all of your VPCs in this region.

-Select the VPC that you just created, and look at the **Summary** tab.
-If you can't see everything in the pane, you can pull the pane up by dragging on the pane's top line.
+6. Select the VPC that you just created, and look at the **Summary** tab.

-In the **Summary** tab in the left-hand column, you can see the **Main Route Table** for your VPC.
+7. In the **Summary** tab in the left-hand column, you can see the **Main Route Table** for your VPC.
 Any subnets in the VPC that do not have a route table directly associated with it will use this route table by default.
 To explore this further, click on the **Route table link**.

 ![images](./media/image7.png)

-You are now in the **Route Tables** dashboard, filtered on the main route table of the VPC you just created.
+8. You are now in the **Route Tables** dashboard, filtered on the main route table of the VPC you just created.
 That means that there should be only one route table shown.
 Select this route table and click on the **Subnet Associations** tab.